American Expeditionary Forces

 The American Expeditionary Forces (AEF) (Note: 'The military units sent overseas by the U.S. government were designated as the American Expeditionary Forces (AEF) in 1917.
 The AEF is often cited incorrectly as the "American Expeditionary Force."
 The AEF consisted of American troops not only on the Western Front but also in Great Britain, Italy, Poland, and Russia, hence the use of the word "Forces.") was a formation of the United States Armed Forces on the Western Front during World War I, composed mostly of units from the U.S. Army.
-The AEF was established on July 5, 1917, in Chaumont, France under the command of then-major general John J. Pershing.
-It fought alongside French Army, British Army, Canadian Army, British Indian Army, New Zealand Army and Australian Army units against the Imperial German Army.
+The AEF was established on July 5, 1917, in Chaumont, France, under the command of Major General John J. Pershing.
+It fought alongside French Army, British Army, Canadian Expeditionary Force, British Indian Army, New Zealand Army and Australian Army units against the Imperial German Army.
 A small number of AEF troops also fought alongside Italian Army units in 1918 against the Austro-Hungarian Army.
 The AEF helped the French Army on the Western Front during the Aisne Offensive (at the Battle of Château-Thierry and Battle of Belleau Wood) in the summer of 1918, and fought its major actions in the Battle of Saint-Mihiel and the Meuse-Argonne Offensive in the latter part of 1918.

+American Expeditionary Forces Distinctive Cloth Insignia Chart (1919).